James T. Walsh

 James Thomas Walsh (born June 19, 1947) is an American Republican politician from Syracuse, New York.
-Currently a government affairs counselor for K & L Gates in Washington, DC, Walsh retired from the United States House of Representatives in 2009 after serving for twenty years.
-Walsh represented a portion of Central New York, that is now known as the state's 24th Congressional District.
+Walsh served in the United States House of Representatives from 1989 until his retirement from the House in 2009.
+Walsh represented a portion of Central New York.
+After his congressional tenure, Walsh became a government affairs counselor for K & L Gates in Washington, DC.

-While in Congress, Walsh was a member of the United States House Committee on Appropriations for 16 years, also chairing several of its subcommittees.
-As chair of the United States House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies, alone, Walsh had spending oversight of more than $100 billion during the 109th Congress.
-In his capacities as chair and member of committees, subcommittees, and caucuses in Congress, Walsh secured hundreds of millions of dollars in federal funds for veterans affairs, healthcare, technology, the environment, higher educational institutions, and many other areas.

-Walsh was further active in the peace process in Northern Ireland, for which the Walsh Visa was created and named in his honor.
+Known as a moderate, pro-labor Republican, Walsh was a member of the United States House Committee on Appropriations for 16 years.
+He also chaired the United States House Appropriations Subcommittee on Military Construction, Veterans Affairs, and Related Agencies.
+Walsh was also active in the peace process in Northern Ireland, for which the Walsh Visa was created and named in his honor.
 As co-founder and co-chair of the Congressional Hearing Health Caucus, Walsh secured passage of laws aimed at guaranteeing universal hearing screenings for newborns and infants in the United States.
-In 2009, an act that he proposed and which was enacted that achieved this effort was renamed for him in his honor, becoming known as the James T. Walsh Universal Newborn Hearing Screening Program.
-Walsh's change of perspective regarding both of then-President George W. Bush's troop surge of 2007 and ideology regarding the Iraq War, caused Walsh's views to gain headlines in the news media, as well as for additionally desiring a gradual withdrawal of American troops from Iraq.
+In 2009, the James T. Walsh Universal Newborn Hearing Screening Program was enacted.
+Walsh's change of perspective regarding both of then-President George W. Bush's troop surge of 2007 and ideology regarding the Iraq War caused Walsh's views to gain headlines in the news media; he called for a gradual withdrawal of American troops from Iraq.

-For one decade during the 1970s and 1980s, Walsh was active on the Syracuse City Council, serving as its leader for five years.
-In 1999, he issued a challenge with several goals that is known as The Syracuse Neighborhood Initiative (SNI) for revitalization of the city.
-The many phases of SNI have been successful in improving neighborhoods and housing in numerous areas of the city.
+During the 1970s and 1980s, Walsh was a member of the Syracuse City Council.
+He served as its leader for five years.
+In 1999, he issued a challenge with several goals that is known as The Syracuse Neighborhood Initiative (SNI).

-Generally known as a moderate, pro-labor Republican, Walsh currently lives in Washington, DC with his wife, Dede.
-Walsh's father, William F. Walsh, served as Mayor of Syracuse during the 1960s, as well as a Republican Member of the United States House of Representatives in the 1970s, and his son, Ben Walsh, began serving as Mayor of Syracuse in 2018.
+Walsh's father, William F. Walsh, served as Mayor of Syracuse during the 1960s and was a Republican Member of the United States House of Representatives in the 1970s.
+Walsh's son, Ben Walsh, began serving as Mayor of Syracuse in 2018.

 Early life and education

 Walsh was born in Syracuse, New York, and graduated from St. Bonaventure University with a bachelor's degree in history.
-He served in the Peace Corps in Nepal from 1970 to 1972 as an agricultural extension agent.
+He served in the Peace Corps from 1970 to 1972 in Nepal as an agricultural extension agent.